 \begin{Def}[bait-and-switch attack on target block $b$] Upon every A-block arrival, if either the target branch or the challenger branch is strictly lower than the highest jumper, the A-block extends the lower branch; otherwise, the A-block extends a highest branch.
 All A-blocks are kept private except when one branch is as high as the public height but strictly lower than the other branch, then the lower branch is made the public fork choice.
 The propagation of every H-block is delayed maximally (for $\Delta$) unless it becomes public in a public fork choice. \end{Def}

-\begin{theorem} Under the Nakamoto consensus protocol, for a target block that is the first H-block mined after a given time $s\gg0$, at which the pre-mining lead process has reached steady state, the bait-and-switch attack maximizes the probability of violating its safety. \end{theorem}
+\begin{theorem} Under the Nakamoto consensus protocol, for a target block that is the first H-block mined after a given time $s$, the bait-and-switch attack maximizes the probability of violating its safety. \end{theorem}

 \begin{theorem} Let $s\gg 0$ be a time at which the pre-mining lead process has reached steady state.
 For a target transaction created at time $s$, the probability of violating the safety a target block including the target transaction is equal to